-The 2012 Toyota Prius isn’t the fastest or best-handling car, but reviewers say its excellent fuel economy ratings will appeal to green car shoppers.
+The 2012 Toyota Prius isn’t the best-handling car or fastest, but test drivers say its excellent fuel economy ratings will appeal to green car shoppers.

-Test drivers say that if you’re looking for a fuel-efficient car, the 2012 Toyota Prius should be high on your list.
+Automotive journalists say that if you’re looking for a fuel-efficient car, the 2012 Toyota Prius should be high on your list.
 Its fuel economy ratings are some of the best in the industry, excluding all-electric cars.
 For 2012, Toyota introduced the all-new Prius Plug-in.
 Like the Nissan Leaf and Chevrolet Volt, the Prius Plug-in lets owners charge the battery by plugging it into a standard wall outlet.
-Test drivers like that the Prius Plug-in’s battery can be recharged in three hours or less, depending on the wall outlet’s voltage.
+Reviewers like that the Prius Plug-in’s battery can be recharged in three hours or less, depending on the wall outlet’s voltage.

 The 2012 Prius is well-liked by reviewers for its quiet cabin, spacious trunk, high-tech electronics and comfortable ride.
 The Prius gets knocked for its soft suspension, squishy brakes, numb steering and lackluster acceleration.
 Reviewers say that if fuel economy is your top priority, the Prius is a top contender and worth a test drive.
 However, if you’re looking for something engaging to drive, this isn’t the car for you.
 They say its hybrid powertrain is extremely boring when you’re behind the wheel.